viperleed/viperleed/doc/content/parameters/superlattice.rst

 Even when SUPERLATTICE is defined, an automatic search for the best bulk unit cell will run.
 If a unit cell with a smaller area is found, the program will warn and stop.
-If required, halting can be suppressed using the :ref:`HALTING<HALTING>` parameter.
+If required, halting can be suppressed using the :ref:`HALTING` parameter.

 .. note::

    -  For Wood notation, use only positive float values.
 The separator in the brackets should be the letter 'x', as in the examples.
    -  In matrix notation use the convention ``'M = m11 m12, m21 m22``', with
       **a**\ :sub:`surf` = m\ :sub:`11`\ ·\ **a**\ :sub:`bulk`